-PreReq: "C" or better in Eng 21 or placement in Eng 102
+PreReq: "C" or better in Eng 21 or "C" or better in Eng 22 or "C" or better in ESL 15 or placement in Eng 102

 An introduction to accounting theory including the functions of financial accounting and the uses and limitations of accounting information.
 Students will be introduced to various accounting topics relating to how financial accounting information is recorded, classified and summarized.
 Whenever possible, real world applications will be illustrated to give the student an understanding of how the topics relate to everyday use.
 (3 lec hrs.)